 Module 4 – 4 March @ 07:30 GMT

 Relating Sensory data to instrumental or liking data

 Regression modelling refresher, multiple regression, variable selection, modelling curvature.
 Limitations

 Partial Least Squares as a technique to build models to predict one block of data from another, e.g. sensory from instrumental data or liking from sensory.
 Graphical explanation of the technique and comparison with PCA.
 Key statistics and their interpretation, Strategies for model building.

-Each Module is available to purchase separately as a stand alone session, or book on all four modules to get the discounted price and benefit from the full Hands on Sensory experience.
+Each Module of three hours is available to purchase separately as a stand alone session, or book on all four modules to get the discounted price and benefit from the full Hands on Sensory experience.
 When booking, please confirm which modules you wish to attend – either in the comment box of the booking form, or drop us an email at email@example.com.